Xiaoyu-Lu/GSoC_2020/docs/week5/week5.md

 [ 00:00:01.935 -->  00:00:05.606] 1 7
 ```

 Now, we have the binding box of label 7 for each frame.
-This could use as input for our upcoming training model.
+This could be used as the input for our upcoming training model.